dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/current-state-assessment.md

 Explanation: Depending on various factors like project complexity, industry norms, and the size of the problem, formal documentation of the Current State Assessment may not be necessary.

 Question: What types of differences does a Current State Assessment identify when compared to future solutions?
-A: Differences in the types of office equipment and supplies used.
+A: Disparities in the types of office equipment and supplies utilized for improved efficiency.
-B: Differences in functionalities, new capabilities, or capabilities not present in the current state.
+B: Discrepancies in functionalities, new features, or absent capabilities in the current state.
 C: Variations in employee satisfaction and engagement levels.
 D: Changes in the organization's market share and customer base.
 Answer: B